ahmetdurmusss/ml-credit-predictor/README.md

 The project uses machine learning models from `scikit-learn` to classify credit scores.
 Preprocessing steps may include encoding, scaling, and data splitting.

-## 📃 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙌 Acknowledgements

-This repository was generated with the help of OpenAI's GPT-based assistant.# ml-credit-predictor